Jennica Paz, Ph.D.

 Dr. Jennica Paz is a Nationally Certified School Psychologist and Licensed Clinical Psychologist.
 She was born and raised in San Diego, CA, and her educational journey has taken her to UC Santa Barbara (Department of Counseling, Clinical and School Psychology) and USC Children's Hospital Los Angeles.
 She is passionate about ensuring high quality and culturally affirming service delivery to local capable youth with histories of adverse life circumstances.
 Dr. Paz has a number of research interests, publications, and presentations at local and national conferences since 2010 related to positive youth development among CLD youth, strengths-based assessment, trauma resiliency among foster youth, school- based mental health, school violence/safety, psychometrics, assessment and intervention among CLD students, and strength-focused psychodiagnostic assessment among neurodiverse students.

 In 2012, Dr. Paz was awarded the CASP Michael Goodman Research Award for her work related to a screening measure for school violence, safety, and victimization.
-Presently, she is an assistant professor at San Diego State University, where she serves as a Project Consultant for Project TLC (OSEP Funded Grant) Trauma Leaders Consortium, an interdisciplinary collaboration specializing in supporting youth in foster care.
+Presently, she is an associate professor at San Diego State University, where she serves as a Co-PI for Project HEAL (OSEP Funded Grant) Highly-qualified Educational Advocacy Leaders, an interdisciplinary collaboration specializing in supporting youth in foster care using healing centered and strengths-focused approaches.
+She is also a Mellon Research Fellow for Project VISTA (Valuing Incarcerated Students Through Education).
 She is active in various service commitments across campus and in her community, including serving as co-chair for Promises 2 Kids Guardian Scholars scholarship committee for former foster youth seeking higher education.

 Publications